quadrupleslap/prognosticant/docs/software-architecture.md

 - The server is conceptually stateless, but caches responses in order to improve performance and avoid hitting the usage limits of the third-party sources.

+TODO: Diagram.
+TODO: Use tables and full sentences in the comparisons.

 ## Data Sources

 ### Transport for New South Wales Trip Planner API